Ynn/selfstar/intro-runtime.md

 $> cd {$workdir}
 {/code}

-Listing the content of the directory might be intimidating but don't panic!
-Most files are not in your scope.

 Now, start the Felix framework.
 You simply have to run the script {#start_script#} (or {#start_script#}.bat on Windows) {code lang=bash}
 $> ./{#start_script#}